Schedule: The resource scheduling capabilities of

 Segments.

-Figure 1: The Calendar/Resource Schedule Interface
+Calendar/Resource Schedule Interface

 The labels used in describing the basic components of the